-Coaches will provide on-site coaching and technical assistance to assigned youth development and afterschool programs in one of three geographic regions: King County, Pierce County, or eastern Washington (including Spokane and Walla Walla) for the purpose of enhancing the quality of services to youth.
-Coaches will deliver focused on-site coaching and technical assistance for programs on how to complete an assessment process using Program Quality Assessment (YPQA/SAPQA/SLPQA) tools, how to use the results to develop an action plan for quality improvement, how to carry out the plan, and how to measure success.
+Coaches provide on-site coaching and technical assistance to assigned youth development and afterschool programs primarily in King County for the purpose of enhancing the quality of services to youth.
+Coaches will deliver focused on-site coaching and technical assistance for programs on how to complete an assessment process using the Youth Program Quality Assessment (YPQA) tool, how to use the results to develop an action plan for quality improvement, how to carry out the plan, and how to measure success.
 Coaches will support the designated agency lead in managing the year-long assessment and intervention cycle, maintaining the focus on strengthening staff performances with youth at the point of service and supporting strategies that promote sustainable change in youth worker performance.
-School’s Out seeks to match coaches to sites based on location and in response to the specific needs and characteristics of each program.
+SOWA seeks to match coaches to sites based on location and in response to the specific needs and characteristics of each program.
 This position will work 30-40 hours per week.

-- Attend quarterly PQA project Learning Community meetings;
+- Attend quarterly YPQA project Learning Community meetings;

 - Attend coaching meetings with SOWA staff and/or Hub Leads to report on progress;

-- Maintain timely records of coaching activities with each site, and complete evaluation and required project paperwork;
+- Maintain timely records of coaching activities with each site, and complete required project paperwork;

-- Support the designated site lead in navigating/leading the PQA self-assessment process at their sites;
+- Support site leads in leading the YPQA self-assessment process at their sites;

-- Provide suggestions/feedback to sites in using the assessment results to identify program improvement and professional development priorities;
+- Coach sites to use assessment results to identify program improvement and professional development priorities;

-- Support development of a specific, measurable, attainable, realistic and timely (SMART) action plan for quality improvement aligned with improvement goals;
+- Support development of action plans for quality improvement aligned with improvement goals;

-- Deliver and/or coordinate training and technical assistance services to support implementation of the quality action plan;
+- Coordinate and deliver training and coaching services to support implementation of action plans;

-- Schedule and travel to on-site appointments with the site leads to review training plans and accomplishments;
+- Schedule and travel to on-site appointments with the site leads for coaching;

-- Model interactions with youth that are culturally relevant and cognitively, linguistically, socially and emotionally appropriate; and group management techniques for meeting the diverse needs of youth;
+- Model interactions with youth that are culturally relevant and cognitively, linguistically, socially, and emotionally appropriate and responsive;

 - Conduct YPQA Methods workshops for youth development staff to support their identified goals;